dotnet/HttpRepl/README.md

 Repo for HttpRepl tool.
 Formerly part of the [AspLabs repo](https://github.com/aspnet/AspLabs).

+## Contributing

+See the [Contributing Guide](/CONTRIBUTING.md) for details on what it means to contribute and how to do so.

 ## Building

 To build this repo, run the `build.cmd` or `build.sh` in the root of this repo.
 This repo uses the .NET [Arcade toolset](https://github.com/dotnet/arcade).